VR Group: Locomotives

+VR has purchased 60 Dr19 locomotives from Stadler Rail Valencia which will be delivered by the end of 2026.
+The Dr19 order will allow the company to retire its Dr16 locomotives by the end of 2025.

 Carriages

 The wide Finnish loading gauge allows the passenger coaches to be considerably wider than most European passenger coaches.
 The aisle and seats are wider than in other European trains in the standard 2+2 configuration, and in commuter traffic 3+2 seat configuration is used to allow more seats for the same train length.
-The last wooden-bodied carriages were withdrawn by the mid-1980s.
-Prior to the 1970s these had been the mainstay of VR's passenger rolling stock.

-VR has three types of locomotive hauled passenger coaches: